rombrew/phobia/doc/CLI.md

 taking a value in other units).
 There are also link registers that are required to configure data transfer between different subsystems.

-Each register can have its own write and read handlers thus performing a complex non obvious actions during access to it.
+Each register can have its own write and read handler that can do a complex non obvious actions during access to it.

 ## Basic commands